Jay Robert Nash: Critical Response

-Nash has won Best Reference citations from the American Library Association for four of his books, including Darkest Hours.
-However, he has said that his books are "seeded with information to detect any unauthorized use or duplication"; the precise nature of these copyright traps may include incorrect information in otherwise factual entries, or wholly fictitious entries.
-Sally G. Waters, writing for the Library Journal, called Nash's work "fascinating yet flawed" and recommended that it be used only for background research, verifying the information based on the sources in Nash's bibliography.
+Nash also admitted his books are "seeded with information to detect any unauthorized use or duplication."
+According to Nash, the precise nature of these copyright traps may include incorrect information in otherwise factual entries, or wholly fictitious entries.
+Because of this and other errors found in his books, the Library Journal called Nash's work "fascinating yet flawed" and recommended that it be used only for background research.